adammaj1/drawlam/README.md

 ### Period 3

-$` L_{1/7}`$ : Lamination of unit circle which correspond to lamination of dynamic plane for Rabbit Julia set
+$` L_{1/7}`$ : Lamination of unit circle which correspond to lamination of the dynamic plane for Rabbit Julia set

+External rays 1/7 and 2/7
+* on the parameter plane = angles of the wake 1/3
+* on the dynamic plane land on the fixed point

 Usual image :

 ![lami3.png](examples/lami3.png)

-Image with major ( red dased line) and minor leaf ( solid blac line ) marked
+Image with major ( red dashed line) and minor leaf ( solid blac line ) marked

 ![/examples/lami2.png](examples/lami2.png)